Registered Nurse RN

 Don’t get discouraged!
 Many employers are looking for new nurses and some even prefer new nurses over nurses with experience.
 I’ve talked with several nurse managers who said they preferred new nurses because they don’t have bad habits formed yet and can be trained easier.
 Plus, they tend to bring a fresh “pair of eyes” to the unit and help see things others don’t see.

-You may be interested in: “Nursing Resume: A Job Guide for Nurse”
+You may be interested in: “Nursing Resume Templates and Job Guide by Nurse Sarah”

 RSS Latest YouTube Videos